 A salute to the working horses of Wells

 The Lifeboat Horse, made from steel bars and whisky barrels, was created by artist Rachael Long as a tribute to the horses that once pulled the town’s lifeboat more than two miles from the quay to Holkham Gap.
-It stood in the harbour of Wells-next-the-Sea throughout summer 2018, and is set to return in 2019.
+It stood in the harbour of Wells-next-the-Sea throughout summer 2018, and after a brief absence, returned in spring 2019.

 The sculpture is one of a series of 17 made especially for the Wells Heritage Art Trail, an event spanning June-September 2018 featuring works of art celebrating the town’s rich and varied history.

 The main frame is made of metal, then ‘coloured in’ with oak from old barrels.
 Despite the hollow nature of the structure, it’s remarkably heavy.
 During installation, a crane was used to lift it into place, and huge rods used to pin the horse to the seabed.

 Located on the harbour sand, it was fully visible at low tide, and partly submerged at high tide, appearing to swim through the waves.